jackctra/plex_for_music/README.md

 # plex-scripts for music libraries
 Repository for Scripts helping optimize Music Libraries in Plex.
 Plex is a great tool for listening to music especially with plexamp.
 However, there are some issues with keeping the database meaningful, correct and clean.
 As plex mostly is used for movies and tv shows, there are considerably less scripts for music libraries around.
-These scripts were created for personal use to adress these issues and come with the warning that they need to be adapted for a different setting.
+These scripts were created for personal use to adress these issues with a windows machine and come with the warning that they need to be adapted for a different setting.

 For starters, I will also mention third party work and provide a link if I have personal experience with the code.
 All other stuff which might be helpful should be mentioned in "Discussions" which I opened exactly for that reason.